 Research into discards and the landing obligation

-The EU expects fishermen to make much more use of their knowledge of discards and how to avoid them.
+The EU expects fishers to make much more use of their knowledge of discards and how to avoid them.
 By fishing differently with existing gear, by developing new fishing techniques and by fishing in other areas or at different times, discards can probably be partially avoided.

 Wageningen Marine Research carries out ongoing research into discards on behalf of the Ministry of Economic Affairs.
 Discards have an effect on fish stocks and the ecosystem.
 Some stock assessments take the number of discards (plaice, flounder and cod, for example) in account.
 Thus research of catch compositions of the Dutch fleet is part of Wageningen Marine Research' work.
 The research is conducted at sea, on board of commercial fishing vessels.

 Wageningen Marine Research traditionally collects its data via observers, Wageningen Marine Research' staff joining the crew of a fishing vessel taking samples of the catch and registering species, length and age compositions.
-In addition to the observers, since 2009 fishermen themselves have been taking samples of discards.
+In addition to the observers, since 2009 fishers themselves have been taking samples of discards.
 Every week, 3-5 vessels monitor their catch and supply samples.
 The samples are processed and analysed by Wageningen Marine Research.
 This cooperation has provided a better overall picture of the temporal and spatial variation.

 In addition, in view of the landing obligation, Wageningen Marine Research (together with Wageningen Economic Research) participates in a number of projects exploring the effects of this obligation in relation to management (setting quota), fishing practices (e.g. processing catches) and research (e.g. monitoring).